surifirstpin/biplus_documentation/docs/README.md

 #### Variety of Reporting Components

-Usage of different type of charts, widgets, pivot tables, ordering, pinning and tabular view components to create smart reports and dashboards.
+Usage of different type of charts, widget, pivot tables, ordering, pinning and tabular view components to create smart reports and dashboards.

 #### Beautiful Dashboards